10 Most Expensive Substances In The World

 *FYI: A carat = 0.2 grams

+Painite is a very rare borate mineral.
 It was first found in Myanmar by British

 mineralogist and gem dealer Arthur C.D.